 If not, now's the time.
-The emptiness of the ER departments throughout the country is worrying, but it's ideal to have your employees taking good care of themselves so they don't need the ER.
+It's ideal to have your employees taking good care of themselves so they don't need the emergency department.
 If you haven't made sure your employees are taking their health seriously, it's time you reached out to them.

 Help Your Employees Focus on Preventative Health Care

 Still not convinced your employees are avoiding medical care they probably need?
 Want to help them seek out health and wellness before they experience significant problems?
 Consider these important points:

 - Cancer screening rates are down nearly 90 percent, and screenings are a very important way to detect cancer when it still has a high chance of being treated or cured.